arraywaves/gitea-migrate/README.md

 ## Features

-- Listens for GitHub webhook events
+- Scans for GitHub account for repositories.
-- Automatically creates mirror repositories in Gitea
+- Automatically creates mirror repositories in Gitea.
-- Supports private repositories
+- Supports private repositories.
-- Mirrors wiki, labels, issues, pull requests, and releases
+- Mirrors wiki, labels, issues, pull requests, and releases.
+- Option for a Github webhook endpoint. *in development*

 ## Prerequisites